Skip to main content

 The difference between an employee’s know-how and confidential information has been the subject of contention.
 We will examine how the court has drawn the distinction below.

-Employees’ know-how is information and knowledge gained during their employment and is often referred to as part of an employee’s ‘own stock knowledge’.
+Employees’ know-how is information and knowledge gained during their employment.
+It is often referred to as an employee’s ‘own stock knowledge’.
 Employees may use their know-how throughout their careers with various employers.

-The law strikes a reasonable balance between the public policy to allow employees to use their knowledge, skills, and experience to make a living and the employer’s rights to protect their legitimate interests.
-An employee’s know-how differs from an employer’s, which may contain confidential information.
+The law strikes a reasonable balance between public policy, which allows employees to use their knowledge, skills, and experience to make a living, and the employer’s rights to protect their legitimate interests.
+An employee’s know-how differs from an employer’s, as it may contain confidential information.

 Numerous legal cases distinguish an employer’s confidential information and an employee’s know-how.
 For example, in Wright v.
 Gasweld, the court considered the extent to which the information can be isolated from the employees’ general know-how as a factor in deciding whether the employee is entitled to use the information after his employment ends.